Tuition and Fees Schedule

 Forms of Payment

 The Business Office accepts cash, Visa/MasterCard/Discover credit cards and personal checks for payments on student accounts.
-Southeast Tech reserves the right to refuse checks from individuals who have written a non-sufficient funds check to the institute.
+Southeast Tech reserves the right to refuse checks from individuals who have written a non-sufficient funds check to the college.
 Cash, checks and credit card payments are accepted in our office, during normal business hours.
 Credit card and checking account withdrawals are accepted online, through myTech, using our CASHNet payment gateway.
 Credit card payments and checking account withdrawals are not available via phone calls.

 See third party authorizations below for information about having balances paid by an approved federal or state agency.
 Employer reimbursements are covered in the Third Party Account Payments section below.